vulkano-rs/vulkano-www/content/guide/compute_pipeline/descriptor_sets.md

 and set indices are 0-based.

 What we declared in the GLSL code is actually not a descriptor set, but only a slot for a descriptor set.
-Before we can invoke the compute pipeline, we first need to bind an actual descriptor set to that slot.
+Before we can invoke the Compute pipeline, we first need to bind an actual descriptor set to that slot.

-<center><object data="/guide-descriptor-sets-1.svg"></object></center>
+<div style="text-align: center;"><object data="/guide-descriptor-sets-1.svg"></object></div>

 ## Creating a descriptor set

 Just like there exist multiple kinds of buffers, there also exist multiple different structs that all represent a descriptor set.
+And surely, we also need an allocator for them.

 For our application, we are going to use a `PersistentDescriptorSet`.
 When creating this descriptor set, we attach to it the result buffer wrapped in a `WriteDescriptorSet`.
 This object will describe